On this page

 - Negative decision: the letter will explain what you can do if you do not agree with the decision.

-- Up to and including 30 March 2021: home delivery by the IPKD to a Dutch address.
+- Until 1 September March 2021: home delivery by the IPKD to a Dutch address.
 This may be the address where you are temporarily living.
 Delivery to a work address or an address where you staying with family or friends is also possible.
 In any event, you must receive the document in person.
 As a frontier worker, you will first receive an e-mail or phone call from the IPKD.
 Then you can make an appointment for delivery.
 Visit our web page about

 delivery of your residence document at home by the IPKD for more information.